Getting Better Acquainted with ATF's Pistol Brace Scoring Sheet

 Frequently Asked Questions

-What are the prerequisites for a firearm to be evaluated by ATF Form 4999?
+What are the prerequisites for a firearm to be evaluated on ATF Form 4999?

-If an AR pistol is reclassified as an SBR, owners may be required to register the firearm with the ATF, pay a $200 tax stamp, and complete a Form 1 or Form 4, potentially facing long wait times.
-Failure to comply can result in forfeiture of the firearm.
+If an AR pistol is classified as an SBR by the ATF, owners may be required to register the firearm under the National Firearms Act (NFA), pay a $200 tax stamp, and comply with all associated regulations, which can involve lengthy approval processes.

 Related News